UWIS dive: SAR exercise with ROV & Alltab

 (DLRG Pöcking - Starnberg e.V., Germany)

-Watch video from here:
+Watch the video here:

 UWIS DLRG